2-alchemists/krossboard-docs/content/docs/amazon-eks-installation.md

 }
 ```

-## Step 2: Deploy Krossboard from the AWS Marketplace
-Proceed as decribed below to create an instance of Krossboard from Azure Marketplace:

-* TODO
-* Ensure that the instance's security groups enable access on the VM on port 80 and 443, i.e. to provide access to Krossboard UI.
+The next procedure associates the role to the Krossboard instance.

+* Go to AWS Management Console.
+* Select the `EC2` service.
+* Go to the `Instances` section and then select `instances`.
-* Once the deployment completed, note the IP address of the instance.
+* Navigate through the displayed list of instances to select the Krossboard instance.
+* Go to the menu `Actions -> Instance Settings -> Attach/Replace IAM Role`.
+* In the `IAM role` field, select the role created above.
+* Click on `Apply` to save the change.

-## Step 3: Install Kubernetes Metrics Server on EKS
+## Step 3: Install Kubernetes Metrics Server on each EKS cluster
 This step is based on the [official documentation of EKS](https://docs.aws.amazon.com/eks/latest/userguide/metrics-server.html).
 Please refer to this link if you experienced any troubles.

 It's required to first install [jq](https://stedolan.github.io/jq/):